Venkatraman Ramnarayan: Journalism career

 For some years Ramnarayan was a regular columnist for Cricinfo, and he edited Sruti, a monthly performing arts magazine, from 2006 to 2018.
 He has taught writing at the Asian College of Journalism, Chennai since 2006.
 He has also translated books from Tamil into English.

 In 2015 he published a memoir of his first-class cricket career, Third Man: Recollections from a Life in Cricket.
-He writes under the name "V. Ramnarayan".